lvguowei/lvguowei-website/content/post/sicp-goodness-sqrt.md

 # Square Roots by Iterative Guessing

+This method is derived from Neton's method that we will discuss later.

 We can describe this method simply as follows:

 Suppose we want to find the sqrt of **a**.